Updated on January 18, 2021

-This article is writing to help users who don't know where and how to download movies from Apple.
+This article is writing to help users who don't know where and how to download a movie from Apple's iTunes app.
 After reading this article, anyone who is new to iTunes should find it easy to buy and download movies from iTunes.
 Besides, if you are annoyed by iTunes Movie's DRM restriction and want to play iTunes movies on non-Apple devices, this article will also offer you a useful method letting you download and watch iTunes movies offline on any device.
 For people who are curious about why Apple kills iTunes, we will also try to dive deep into the topic.

 After the release of macOS Catalina, iTunes is replaced by three apps, including Apple TV, Apple Music, and Podcasts.
 In other words, the movies and TV shows that you purchased before are now live in the new and separate Apple TV app.
 But for Mac users who are using earlier versions of the operating system, they can continue to use iTunes.
 And this change only affects Mac users. iTunes still survives on Windows, so, Windows users can be reassured as they don't have to get used to new software.